On Dec. 17, 1864, the Battle of the West Harpeth was fought along Columbia Pike, present-day Route 31. (CLICK ON IMAGES TO ENLARGE.) |

 Post-war image of Charles Horton, the 2nd Iowa Cavalry commander.
 (The Iowa Legislature) |

 Moments later, Wall shoots another Rebel who had attacked his comrade.
-Aiming to escape the madness, he is captured.
+Aiming to escape the madness, he becomes a prisoner.
 But as Wall walks to the rear, Private Henry Hildebrand rushes to his rescue.
 He aims a gun toward a Rebel's face and ... click.
 The weapon fails to discharge.
 Stunningly, the Confederate's weapon does the same.
-Private William Magee rushes to Hilderbrand's side, but a Reb whacks him in the head with his musket.
+Private William Magee rushes to Hilderbrand's side, but a Rebel whacks him in the head with his musket.
 Charles Shultz, an 18-year-old, German-born private, kills Magee's attacker.

 Another Rebel fires at Levi Lewis Backus, a 21-year-old corporal, after the Iowan demands his surrender.
 Enraged, Backus refuses to take the man prisoner but misses the Reb with a close-range shot.
 "Damn you, I'll teach you to shoot at me after I have surrendered," the pistol-packing Confederate shouts as he rushes Backus.
 The cavalryman smashes the Rebel with his Spencer and kills him with a well-aimed bullet.
 Then Confederate lead crashes into Backus' hand, tearing off two fingers.
 Nearby, an Iowa private loses an eye in a brawl with a Confederate officer.